65 Things to Do in Guadalajara Mexico (Best Activities & Attractions)

 The Guadalajara Charros play in Liga del Pacífico along with Mazatlán and Culiacán.
 The winner of the Pacific League gains entry into the Caribbean Series.
 This is considered winter ball and many players from the US will use the time to get some additional at-bats and playing time.

 The stadium was built for the 2012 Pan-American games and is really enjoyable.
 In 2019 the Charros won their first championship which helped fill the stadium.
 The level of play may not be on par with the MLB but the atmosphere is awesome.
-The smaller stadium gives you a close-up vantage point and the fan base feels well-to-do.
+The smaller stadium gives you a close-up vantage point.
+The fan base feels well-to-do.

 Charrería is the official national sport in Mexico and the sport is so iconic the local Guadalajara baseball team is named after the men who practice that sport, charros.
 Escarramuza charra is the name for women who practice this style of folkloric equestrian competitions.